UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 ### Install Neo4j Desktop

+To install, you can either use the [Ricgraph Makefile](#ricgraph-makefile) and execute command `make install_neo4j_desktop`, or follow the steps below.

 1. Install Neo4j Desktop Edition (it is free).
    To do this, go to the
    [Neo4j Deployment Center](https://neo4j.com/deployment-center).